gitter-badger/dlang-tour/public/content/en/basics/alias-strings.md

 introduction: welcome UTF-8 `string`!

 Due to their immutablility `string`s can perfectly be shared among different threads.
-Being a slice parts can be taken out of it without allocating memory.
+As `string` is a slice, parts can be taken out of it without allocating memory.
 The standard function `std.algorithm.splitter` for example splits a string by newline without any memory allocations.

-Beside the UTF-8 `string` there are two more:
+Beside the UTF-8 `string` there are two more types:

     alias wstring = immutable(dchar)[]; // UTF-16
     alias dstring = immutable(wchar)[]; // UTF-32